DevExpress/devextreme-documentation/concepts/Common/TypeScript Guides/05 Scopes of Types/15 Common Types.md

 ##### Angular

-If you need the same type for multiple components, you can import that type from the `common` submodule:
+If you need the same type for multiple components, you can import that type from the `common` module:

     <!-- tab: app.component.ts -->
     // In the sample below, ValidationRule is imported for each component: